What makes a good vintage?

 I bought some Franck Bessone Chénas 2014 in 2017 because it was proving excellent - and still getting better.
 It's the only 2014 we have and it is gorgeous I wish I had more.

-2015.
 A perfect year that had the producers excited, but perhaps too warm to be classic Beaujolais.
-Wines are too young to tell just yet, but the high degree of ripeness and sugar might lead to 2003 (drink young!) rather than 2005.
+Wines had a high degree of ripeness and sugar which lead to worries it might be more 2003 (drink young!) than 2005.
+By 2019 ours were all "bombs" in an "impressive" rather than "ticking away" meaning.
 The wines are big and bold in 2021 for sure and I wish I had more.
 Bombs.

-2016.
 Early spring, and devastating hail in parts of the vineyard in May hitting Chiroubles and Fleurie.
 A challenging year needing a lot of work but the good stuff is very good, with the floral side of Gamay often coming out in force.
 Good, if you pick well, so best to know the producer (which we do).
 All tasting very nice in 2021.
-Check out our 2016 selection

 Late start and some frost and hail which (again) hit Chiroubles and Fleurie most.
 A fantastic end of summer and autumn helped rescue the vintage which meant the grapes that had survived the spring were in perfect condition.
 Wines so far show good balance and lovely tannins but everything still tasted super young in December 2018 so time needed to tell.
 We got a few more in 2019 and 2020 again.

 I like the 2017 a lot, nice spicy side with freshness with 19 and 20 being so much denser.

 Not an auspicious start but then a dry warm summer with enough wind, drought, no illnesses lead to the most generous perfect typical year in memory.
 Perfect grapes and lots of them!